310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p1.md

 {% endbubble %}

 {% bubble Kuro pastnorsmile %}
 Ah, yeah.
-Sometimes I ask for some stuff from shady jobs, though those jobs have also become a part-time thing within school.
+I’m a regular customer for some shady jobs, though those jobs have become a school part-time thing now.

-So yeah, I’d have more connections with those shady guys than you, the goodie-two-shoes honor student.
+So yeah, I have more connections with those shady guys than Hasumi, the goodie-two-shoes honor student.

 …If Akatsuki and the Student Council are meant to be “justice,” then should I cut my ties with those guys?

-My history with them might end up being a weak point to target for the Student Council, y’know?
+My history with them might end up bein’ a weak point to target for the Student Council, y’know?
 {% endbubble %}

 {% bubble Keito v2 %}